rutopio/EmojiSalon/README.md

 You are free to use it for personal and commercial purposes.
 For more details and legal advices, please refer to the license of emoji sources.

-I do not claim any copyright over your creation.
+I do not own any copyright to your work.

 ## See More...